Seasonal blooms including daffodils, cherry blossoms, hydrangea, sunflowers and spider lilies at Gongendo Park, Satte, Saitama

 Seasonal blooms at Gongendo Park

 Flowers bloom at the park all year round, but there are four principle flower displays – one in each season.
 In winter daffodils bloom.
 In spring, cherry blossoms grow.
 The cherry blossoms are probably the most famous bloom of the park.
-Moreover, they grow with rapeseed creating a beautiful contrast of yellow and pink.
+Furthermore, they grow with rapeseed creating a beautiful contrast of yellow and pink.
+Moreover, you can see rapeseed (canola flower / nanohana) even in winter.
 In summer, the hydrangea bloom.
 In addition, since 2020 you can also see sunflowers at Satte Gongendo Park.
 And finally, in Autumn the spider lilies color the park red.
 The spider lilies are also quite famous in the Kanto plain.
 There is plenty of information online, and indeed this blog, about both the cherry blossoms and spider lilies in the park.
 Below, some information for the two lesser known floral displays: daffodils and hydrangea.

 Gongendo Park Daffodils